samer--/plosc/README.md

 OSC client and server for SWI Prolog

-This module allows Prolog code to send Open Sound Control (OSC) messages using liblo.
+This module allows Prolog code to send and receive Open Sound Control (OSC) messages using liblo.